angelicabz81/gettingStarted/DESIGN.md

 Checking if username already exists is actually done through a SQL query.
 The SQL query I execute searches for one row in the users table that has the username the current user wants to use.
 If no row is outputted, then the username is available.

 Officially registering a user actually means inserting a row into the users table corresponding to the user, using a SQL query of 'INSERT INTO'.
 I insert the values for the username, email, phone number, and password.
-The password is not inserted in its original form, but first hashed using the helper function generate_password_hash(password).
+The password is not inserted in its original form, and is first hashed using the helper function generate_password_hash(password).
 This hashes the password and adds a layer of security to user information.

 **Logging in**:
 login.html and the route '/login' work together to log in a user.